Track Your Home's Energy Usage with Home Assistant

 {{ states('sensor.current_electricity_rate') | float(0) < 0.12 }}

-One pattern that works really well: use the weather forecast integration to read tomorrow’s high.
-If the forecast is above 35°C (95°F) and the rate is cheap, pre-cool the house an hour before peak opens.
-The thermal mass of a well-insulated home will hold that cool feel through several hours of pricey peak rates.
-Your AC then runs when power is cheapest.
+One pattern works really well: read tomorrow’s high from the weather forecast integration.
+If it’s above 35°C (95°F) and the rate is cheap, pre-cool the house an hour before peak opens.
+A well-insulated home holds that cool through hours of pricey peak rates, so the AC runs when power is cheapest.

 Putting It All Together

-The path from a single-line monthly bill to a fully wired, auto-tuned home energy system is step by step.
-Start with a Shelly EM3 on your main panel feed.
-Watch the Energy Dashboard for a week.
-You will spot your biggest consumers within days.
+Build this up step by step.
+Start with a Shelly EM3 on your main panel feed and watch the Energy Dashboard for a week; your biggest consumers show up within days.
 Then add smart plugs to the top two or three and build the standby-cutter automation.
-If you have solar, connect the inverter integration and set up net metering tracking.
-Finally, if your utility offers TOU or dynamic pricing, layer in the pricing integration and let the automations do the scheduling.
+If you have solar, connect the inverter integration.
+If your utility offers TOU or dynamic pricing, layer in the pricing integration and let the automations schedule for you.

-At each stage you add visibility, then control, then intelligence.
-At each stage the returns are easy to measure.
-The 10 to 15 percent cut from behavior change alone is a floor, not a ceiling.
-Homes with solar, batteries, EVs, and dynamic pricing report 25 to 40 percent cuts in net power costs.
-That is against an unmonitored, no-automation baseline.
-The hardware pays for itself fast.
-Unlike most smart home projects, this one has a clear, calculable return on investment.
+Each stage adds visibility, then control, then savings you can measure.
+The 10 to 15 percent cut from behavior change is a floor, not a ceiling.
+Homes with solar, batteries, EVs, and dynamic pricing report 25 to 40 percent cuts against an unmonitored baseline.
+Unlike most smart home projects, this one pays for itself fast.